studiozeffa/react-native-training-course/notes/debugging.md

 In development mode, you may see a Yellow or Red Box notification.

 - A Yellow Box is displayed when a warning occurs.
 A warning indicates that some part of your code could be modified to conform to best practices, or improve performance.
-These won't be displayes in production mode.
+These won't be displayed in production mode.
 - A Red Box is displayed when your app has crashed.
 During development, this is normally due to a syntax error in your code.
 In production mode, your app will crash without a Red Box being shown.

 <!-- break -->